Counting Guidance for High Fidelity Text-to-Image Synthesis: Limitations

 \section{Limitations}

-As our results show, our method aids in generating the exact number of each object, but we also found several limitations.
-First, it is often necessary to tune the scale parameters of the counting network guidance for a specific text prompt.
-Although fixed scale parameters can help to control the number of objects to a certain degree, generating the exact number of each object may require tuning the underlying scale parameters.
+As our results show, our method aids in generating the exact number of each object.
+However, it is often necessary to tune the scale parameters of the counting network guidance for a specific text prompt (\cref{failure}).
+Although constant or linear scheduling of $s_{count}$ can help to control the number of objects to a certain degree, generating the exact number of each object may require tuning the underlying scale parameters.

-Second, we found that generating the exact number of more complex objects is much more complicated than generating simple object shapes.
-The structure of the result image is mostly determined at the early denoising steps, limiting the dividing or merging of objects by counting guidance.